MaaikeG/Plant/Readme.md

 | D7   |                                                              |      |      |
 | D8   |                                                              |      |      |
 | A0   | Multiplexed output for soil moisture sensor and light sensor. |      |      |

-## SkinAndGestures
-Download face dataset (pictures and corresponding masks) from https://surfdrive.surf.nl/files/index.php/s/7d2647093409cec90119a0bea4fcc779
-Place images and masks in a folder called 'Face_Dataset'.
-Put images and masks in separate folders named 'Photos' (skin color photo's) and 'Masks' respectively.
-Make sure the Face_Dataset folder is in the same folder as the .exe file.